iptq/deductive-failures-hsf/450_cats.md

 Enter your user password or administrator password:
 ```

 The veracrypt program should proceed to mount the catz volume.
 Inside this volume is a `CATZZZ` folder containing a bunch of pdfs and images.
-Immediately `grooming.pdf` and `health.pdf` stand out because they don't contain information like the other ones do.
-The flag was found in `grooming.pdf`.
+You can use a tool like [this website](http://www.extractpdf.com/) to extract hidden text out of PDFs.
+The flag was found inside `grooming.pdf`.

+## Flag

+`{DX5wMM0pCiNwtxf5bEhNscgIFQOWHjNECrp2NYBR}`